RTBHOUSE/chromium-fledge-tests/README.md

 ### benchmark 5: buyer’s js with wasm run as a bidding worklet in Chromium

-In this [test](https://github.com/RTBHOUSE/chromium-fledge-tests/blob/master/src/tests_webassembly/test.py) we use an another [patch](https://github.com/RTBHOUSE/chromium/commits/rtb_wasm) which turns on webassembly in Chromium, so we were able to run [js script with wasm binary hardcoded](https://github.com/RTBHOUSE/chromium-fledge-tests/blob/master/src/tests_webassembly/resources/buyer/buyer-chromium.js) in a bidding worklet:
+In this [scenario](https://github.com/RTBHOUSE/chromium-fledge-tests/blob/master/src/tests_webassembly/test.py) we run [js script with wasm binary hardcoded](https://github.com/RTBHOUSE/chromium-fledge-tests/blob/master/src/tests_webassembly/resources/buyer/buyer-chromium.js) in a bidding worklet.
+We have provided another [patch](https://github.com/RTBHOUSE/chromium/commits/rtb_wasm) which turns on webassembly in Chromium.
+We do not rely on snapshots and we do not take advantage of warm-up.
+Eventually support for async is not necessary to instantiate webassembly.
+However, webassembly itself has certain consequences, i.e. it is not possible to turn off `--no-expose-wasm` option without turning off `--jitless`.

 ```bash
 $ bash src/tests_webassembly/resources/buyer/compile.sh